 Three words: reduce customer effort.

 The secret sauce is simply to make their customers’ lives as easy as possible.
-In fact, this is deeply ingrained in both their company cultures.
+In fact, this is deeply ingrained in both the company cultures.

 Apple focuses strongly on creating what Ricardo Saltz Gulko would call, ‘Simplified Experiences’.
 In fact, one of their company values is literally, ‘We believe in the simple, not the complex’.
 This doesn’t mean they hate complexity.
 It means they’re willing to make the effort to create complex systems that result in simplified experiences.

 But, I won’t bore you with assertions.
-Here are a few instances of both Amazon and Apple striving to reduce customer effort.
+Here are a few additional examples of Amazon and Apple striving to reduce customer effort.